Guideline QSL-cards (Private cards)

 DXRC QSL-cards are a confirmation of a QSO, not a gallery in many fonts, text-effects etc.

 Please check your card for misspelling and errors in general - and that the card is designwise in balance.

 We will, if possible, help and support you, however we cannot promise you to design your cards.

-If you cannot design the cards yourself, we recommend you to use the templates from our site and change name, address and callsign (Please contact Alberto for further instructions).
+If you cannot design the cards yourself, we recommend you to use the templates from our site and change name, address and callsign (Please contact Jesper for further instructions).